 For more information on this series, or if you need a reasonable accommodation to participate, please contact webinar coordinator Diane Reinhold at firstname.lastname@example.org.
 Early requests are strongly encouraged to allow sufficient time for meeting access needs.

-SOURCE: Diane Reinhold, Family Life Educator, Illinois Extension
+SOURCE: Diane Reinhold, Nutrition and Wellness Educator, Illinois Extension

 WRITER: Carissa Mann, Communications, Illinois Extension, email@example.com